John the Apostle

-John 19:26, 20:2 and 21:7.
+He was associated with Paul and was in Peter's company before that.
+He never named himself in his gospel but refers to himself as "the disciple whom Jesus loved."
+John 13:23, John 19:26, 20:2 and 21:7.
 Like Paul and Peter and the other disciples he was willing to suffer and die for Jesus.
-I believe all true followers of Christ in every age think and act the same.
+I believe all true followers of Christ in every age think and act in obedience to Christ.

 to the tomb after the women told the disciples Jesus was risen as told in John 20:2-8.
-While all the other disciples were reported to have been martyred in death for their Lord, John was exiled to the Isle of Patmos where he had visions recorded in the book of revelation given to him personally by the risen Christ in his glorified body.
+While all the other disciples were reported to have been martyred in death for their Lord, John was exiled to the Isle of Patmos where he had visions recorded in the book of revelation and given to him personally by the risen Christ in his glorified body.

 Later in life he pastored a large flock, made pastoral visits as any good pastor would and finally went to be with his Lord when he was around

 C R Lord © 1980